TUM-Dev/NavigaTUM/webclient/README.md

        It should be selected based on the "theme" Cookie ("light" by default).
 ```

-The language is only split in the build, but the theme can not do so for some reason (If you know of a better way, hit us up).
+The language-selector is working in development and this differentialtion is only happening in the build.
+For the theme we can not do so for some reason (If you know of a better way, hit us up).
 To test a different theme, you can change `$theme` [here](./src/assets/variables.scss).
 Values are `light` and `dark`.

 ## Architecture